 We want to support increased productivity so that our future farming system thrives, and so that our environment is managed in a sustainable way.
 During the agricultural transition period, we plan to offer financial assistance for those wanting to invest in equipment, technology, and infrastructure, which would help them improve productivity, manage the environment sustainably, and provide other public goods.

 We’ll work with farmers and representative organisations to make sure that we support investments that make a positive difference.

 We intend to support research and development (R&D) projects that aim to improve productivity and facilitate more efficient and sustainable food production.

-We are planning a package to address farming industry challenges and to increase the take-up of innovative solutions on farms.
+We’re planning a package to address farming industry challenges and to increase the take-up of innovative solutions on farms.
 The innovation R&D package will enable farmers to work with research organisations to carry out research projects: working together to find new ideas and technological solutions for the things that will really make a difference.
-This will build on the £90 million Transforming Food Production initiative, which will support a technology and data-driven transformation in UK agriculture as we leave the EU.
+This will build on the £90 million Transforming Food Production initiative, which will support a technology and data-driven transformation in UK agriculture.

 Advice and information

 For a more detailed explanation of future English agricultural policy, go to GOV.UK and search for ‘future farming policy statement’.

 We also publish important policy news on gov.uk/defra.
 Please bookmark this page and check it regularly for updates.
 You can use the menu of topics at the top to check for specific information.

 If you need further information about CAP schemes, including the Basic Payment scheme and Countryside Stewardship: